karolkroczek/karolkroczek/README.md

 - 👋 Hi, I’m @karolkroczek
 - 👀 I’m interested in IT, programming and gym!
-- 🌱 I’m currently learning Angular and Spring
+- 🌱 I’m currently improving skill in Angular and Spring
 - 📫 Contact only via email karolkroczek10@gmail.com

 <!---